chakrit/sider/README.markdown

 * Simple API that maps directly to the Redis commands reference.
 * Easy to use, no gigantic class hierarchies to setup.
 No confusing method names.
 * As fast as my limited networking skills will allow.
-* Supports direct-to-Redis streaming mode for GET/SET and a few other similar commands to allow Redis to be used to store really really large blobs (e.g. user-uploaded files) without buffering.
+* Supports reading from and writing data to user-supplied streams for GET/SET and a few other similar commands to allow Redis to be used to store really really large blobs (e.g. user-uploaded files) efficiently memory-wise.
 * Upcoming no-frill pipelining support.

 As of 24th July 2010, all basic commands have been implemented except for the